 Components of safe schools

-According to Safeguarding Our Children: An Action Guide, a safe school will have three major components:
+According to the U.S. Department of Education report Safeguarding Our Children: An Action Guide, a safe school will have three major components:

 - A system for identifying students with acute behavior problems.